 New Kensington is a somewhat small city located in the state of Pennsylvania.
 With a population of 12,713 people and eight constituent neighborhoods, New Kensington is the 80th largest community in Pennsylvania.

 Unlike some cities, New Kensington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Kensington are a mix of both white- and blue-collar jobs.
-Overall, New Kensington is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New Kensington who work in office and administrative support (13.46%), sales jobs (9.22%), and food service (7.90%).
+Overall, New Kensington is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in New Kensington who work in office and administrative support (14.21%), sales jobs (9.28%), and food service (8.36%).

-In terms of college education, New Kensington is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in New Kensington have a bachelor's degree or advanced degree.
+The population of New Kensington overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in New Kensington, 21.99% have at least a bachelor's degree.

-The per capita income in New Kensington in 2010 was $21,798, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $87,192 for a family of four.
+The per capita income in New Kensington in 2010 was $23,555, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $94,220 for a family of four.
 However, New Kensington contains both very wealthy and poor people as well.

 New Kensington is a somewhat ethnically-diverse city.
 The people who call New Kensington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Kensington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Kensington include Italian, Irish, Polish, and English.

 The most common language spoken in New Kensington is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.